frtu/lib-toolbox/kotlin/lib-utils/README.md

 ## About

-Mini lib to facilitate testing
+Mini lib that provides common useful method to facilitate testing

 ## Release notes

-### 1.1.1
+### 1.1.2

-* bean utils for class deserialization
 * Java -> Kotlin smart cast
+* bean utils for class deserialization from JSON or Avro